Saying ‘NO’ is the most powerful thing you can do, but sometimes you have to learn to say it and what you should be saying no to.

-Procrastination is one of the hardest things to learn to say no to.
+Procrastination is one of the hardest things to say no to.
 We get caught up in the planning of something rather than the thing itself and we kid ourselves into thinking our useless tasks are just as important.

 To focus yourself, make a to-do list of tasks for the day.
 If you find yourself making up other ‘equally important’ tasks, say no and come back to what is actually important.

-It is a challenge to learn to say no, but if we start being stricter with others we will learn to be stricter with ourselves.
+It is a challenge to learn to say no, but if we start being stricter with others, we will learn to be stricter with ourselves.